hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 #### Practice daily

 Even if it's just 30 minutes a day, make sure you practice.
 I travel quite a bit and being away sometimes for a week or more really impacts my progress.
-I recently, on the advice of [Rob Ashton](https://twitter.com/robashton?lang=en) bought a [travel guitar](https://travelerguitar.com/ultra-light-electric-black-lefty/) which I take with me on trips that are longer than a couple of days.
+I recently, on the advice of [Rob Ashton](https://twitter.com/robashton?lang=en), purchased a [travel guitar](https://travelerguitar.com/ultra-light-electric-black-lefty/) which I take with me on trips that are longer than a couple of days.

 #### Don't fall into trap of overwhelming yourself